sheiskafui/quiz-app/README.md

-# Quiz App — Backend (Node.js + Express + MongoDB)
+# Quiz App — Backend (Node.js + Express + MySQL)

-A modern, secure backend for a quiz application built with Node.js, Express, and MongoDB (Mongoose).
+A modern, secure backend for a quiz application built with Node.js, Express, and MySQL (Sequelize).
 Focused on email-based authentication, email verification, access and refresh tokens, protected routes, and a foundation for quiz management.

 ## Project overview
 A minimal but production-minded backend providing: